-As of till date, there is not any tests available to diagnose depression in lab.
+As of date, there are not any tests available to diagnose depression in the lab.
 Though for an accurate diagnosis, doctors rely on the patient’s description of the symptoms.
-Generally the doctors analyze depression through medical history and medication which the patient is using for depression
+Generally, the doctors analyze depression through medical history and medication that the patient is using for depression

 Talk Therapy for Depression;

 Different types of talk therapy are there for the patients to treat mild to severe depression;